 - If you are a game developer, consider adding a gameplay video.

 - Go for vertical screenshots unless you have a phenomenal horizontal shot.

-- Make sure your app page complies with other elements.
+- Make sure your app page complies with other elements of your brand

-- Choose your screenshots so that they truly represents what your users are going to encounter.
+- Choose your Google Play Store screenshots so that they truly represent what your users are going to encounter.